 Students of geology learn in their first semester that uniformitarianism is the guiding principle by which geologists interpret Earth’s history.
 The premise, as formulated by James Hutton in the late 18th century and argued persuasively by Charles Lyell in the middle 19th century, is that geological processes we observe today can be used to explain ancient geological materials and structures.
 For example, today we see the rock basalt forming by volcanic activity.
 Since we find basalt layers exposed in Shenandoah National Park, we presume that lavas oozed onto an ancient seafloor sometime in the distant past before the Blue Ridge Mountains formed.

-Young-Earth Creationists/Flood Geologists reject the geological principle of uniformitarian on the grounds that (1) it is inherently unbiblical, (2) it was developed to refute biblical catastrophism, and (3) it does not fulfill its promise to help us correctly interpret Earth’s history.
+Young-Earth Creationists and Flood Geologists reject the geological principle of uniformitarianism on the grounds that (1) it is inherently unbiblical, (2) it was developed to refute biblical catastrophism, and (3) it does not fulfill its promise to help us correctly interpret Earth’s history.
 These concerns are repeated in Young-Earth creationist literature and even from the pulpits of many churches.
-Recently in his internet blog, distinguished American pastor John MacArthur (well known for his popular radio ministry) portrayed geological uniformitarianism as a dangerous dogma (here and here).
+On his internet blog, distinguished American pastor John MacArthur (well known for his popular radio ministry) recently portrayed geological uniformitarianism as a dangerous dogma (here and here).